-This San Diego Chef Is Transforming a Local Steakhouse with Upscale Filipino Fare
+This LGBTQ Chef Is Transforming a San Diego Steakhouse with Upscale Filipino Fare

 Executive chef Tara Monsod draws diners from across Southern California to Animae—and not just because it’s San Diego’s only Wagyu steakhouse.